What is a Guardian ad Litem?

-You may pay the initial retainer via the LawPay link or at your inital appointment.
+You may pay the initial retainer via the LawPay link or at your initial appointment.

-Accounting statements are sent via email or mail.
+Accounting statements are sent via email.
 Additional payments may also be made via mail, in person, or by clicking the LawPay link.

 The LawPay link is located in your emailed bill, on the bottom of this page, and at the bottom of the home page.